pablodecm/phd_thesis/src/103_chapter_3.md

-Because $p(\boldsymbol{x} | \boldsymbol{\theta})$ is not available in closed form in particle collider experiments, the general task of finding a sufficient summary statistic that reduces the dimensionality by analytic means cannot be tackled directly.
+Because $p(\boldsymbol{x} | \boldsymbol{\theta})$ is not available in closed form in particle collider experiments, the general task of finding a sufficient summary statistic that reduces the dimensionality cannot be tackled directly by analytic means.
 However, for finite mixture models where the only model parameters are a function of the mixture coefficients $\phi_j$, probabilistic classification can be used to obtain (approximate) sufficient summary statistics.
 We will return to this topic in [Chapter @sec:machine_learning].
 When the parameters of interest or additional unknown parameters affect the mixture components
 $p_j(\boldsymbol{x} | \boldsymbol{\theta})$, the construction of
-sufficient summary statistics cannot be tackled directly, thus information about the parameters $\boldsymbol{\theta}$  is lost in the dimensionality reduction step.
+sufficient summary statistics cannot be addressed directly, thus a fraction information about the parameters $\boldsymbol{\theta}$  is very likely to be lost in the dimensionality reduction step.
 An automated way to obtain powerful summary statistics in those cases using machine learning techniques will be presented in [Chapter @sec:inferno].